Manojuio/AIAGENTS/README.md

 # ⚡ BUGRAY

-A production-ready, asynchronous CLI debugging engine powered by Gemini LLMs.
+Asynchronous CLI debugging engine powered by Gemini LLMs.
 Built with a modular **Folder-by-Feature (Mono-Feature)** architecture, Bugray functions as an autonomous terminal agent.
 It utilizes native tool-calling capabilities to actively inspect local filesystems, execute debugging tests in isolated environments, and triage stack traces directly from your command line.

 ---